 Please note that the first time you access Moodle, the system needs, at least, 2 hours to synchronize the data with the information in the Inforestudante.

-In the campus’ outdoors spaces you have access to the free WiFi and to the Eduroam network.
+In the campus’ outdoor spaces, you have access to free WiFi and to the Eduroam network.

 Information Technology Office Opening Hours

 Monday to Thursday

 9:30 am to 12 pm

 Coming to study in a different country is a major change in your life.
 Remember that this is a huge transition and it may take time to adjust to life in a different culture.
 So, be patient!

 Take opportunities to familiarise yourself with the culture here and also to explore the beauties of our islands.

 You can get an idea of what the things you can do at visitazores